 If a UHR non-AP MLD operates in the EMLSR mode and is associated to a UHR AP MLD, then:

-The UHR AP MLD shall include an intermediate FCS in the ICF on an eMLSR link, if needed by the non-AP MLD.
+(#2164, 3108)An AP affiliated with the UHR AP MLD in a link shall include an intermediate FCS in the ICF addressed to a STA affiliated with the non-AP MLD on the link as an (#872, 3107)EMLSR link, if needed by the non-AP MLD.

 The AP affiliated with the AP MLD shall set the length of the Padding field of the ICF based on the rules defined in 37.20 (Padding for an ICF) when the intermediate FCS field is present),.